Skip to main content

 Preparing for a Forensic Science Technician Career

 Earning a forensic science technician’s salary and climbing the ladder up to a profitable, fulfilling career in this unique field starts with building an understanding of the world of criminal justice.
-Laying the framework for this future career begins when you earn your bachelor’s degree, such as the Online BS in Criminal Justice from App State Online.
+Laying the framework for this future career begins when you earn your bachelor’s degree, such as the BSCJ program from App State Online.

 This degree enables students to learn about complex criminal justice issues and hone the skills necessary for a career as a forensic science technician, such as problem-solving and communication.
 Students will also learn essential leadership skills to help them advance beyond the technician level.